xupeng/bloomfilter-redis/README.rst

 bloomfilter-redis
 =================

-Standard & time series bloom filters, backed by redis bit vectors
+Standard & time series bloom filters, backed by Redis bit vectors.

+This implementation is Python-only.
+If you're looking for (way) more speed, check out a C-based extension that uses hiredis at https://github.com/seomoz/pyreBloom

 Overview
 ========